Love Withdrawal is a Painful and Destabilizing Experience

 Love Withdrawal at Level 7

 If you stay in an unhealthy relationship, you typically live life every day in a pain evaluation at a 7.
-This energy is familiar therefore you can tolerate it.
-Remember, we are drawn to what is familiar regardless of merit, see also the familiarity principle.
+This energy is familiar; therefore, you can tolerate it.
+Remember, we are drawn to what is familiar regardless of merit; see also the familiarity principle.

-If you were to choose to leave the relationship, you will feel the painful wound of abandonment and neglect.
+If you were to choose to leave the relationship, you would feel the painful wound of abandonment and neglect.
 So you stay.
 And you tolerate it.
 You don’t want to feel the pain.
 However, you have a muscle for the pain.
 Most individuals do not know how to prepare to end a relationship.
 So they stay.

 Preparing for Love Withdrawal

 To prepare for withdrawal, you must start with the simple concept of choice.
-If you are trying to get out of an unhealthy relationship the BEST approach is to choose to leave and prepare for it.
+If you are trying to get out of an unhealthy relationship, the BEST approach is to choose to leave and prepare for it.
 If no plan is in place and you leave because of pressure to do so by family and counselors, most of the time, you end up going back or engaging in a new similar relationship.
 This is where hiring a good relationship coach who is training in a process to help you get to your truth is essential.

 If you are in an addictive, toxic relationship and you do not make a plan to leave, you may eventually get thrown into withdrawal when they leave you.
-And, withdrawal is typically much harder to overcome when they leave you.
+And withdrawal is typically much harder to overcome when they leave you.

-This is the choice and, it is yours.
-Do you stay or do you go…
+This is the choice, and it is yours.
+Do you stay or do you go?

 Managing and Tolerating Love Withdrawal